 Before I begin, I should offer a warning.
-Most of my research took me to the sporting news of the early 20th century, where writers valued a good story more than they valued the truth.
-For example, early newspaper articles about Johnny Dickshot claimed he was a Native American, even though he was hardly shy about his Lithuanian heritage.
-I’ve done my best to weed out tall tales that are obviously false, but when it isn’t clear, well… sometimes I love a good story too.
+Many of the sources for this episode are early Twentieth Century sports papers, where writers valued a good story more than they valued the truth.
+As an example, many newspaper articles about Johnny Dickshot claimed he was a Native American (because “he looked like one”), even though he was open about his Lithuanian heritage.
+I’ve done my best to weed out the obvious tall tales, but when they aren’t obvious, well… sometimes I love a good story too.

 John Oscar Dicksus was born on January 24, 1910.
 He grew up in Waukegan, Illinois, where his father worked in the mills of the U.S. Steel Corporation.

-Johnny was actually a pretty good baseball player – he had always been an active child, and he’d grown into a tall, athletic young man.
-His role model was legendary Pittsburgh Pirates outfield Paul Waner, who was famous for his power hitting, and equally famous for showing up to games so drunk he could barely stand.
+Johnny was actually a pretty good baseball player – he had been an active child, and he’d grown into a tall, athletic young man.
+His role model was legendary Pittsburgh Pirates outfield Paul Waner, who was famous for his power hitting (and equally famous for showing up to games so drunk he could barely stand).

-After graduating from high school, Johnny went to work with his father in the mills, but baseball remained his first love.
+After graduating from high school Johnny went to work with his father in the mills, but baseball remained his first love.
 When springtime rolled around, he would be off to roam the outfield.
-When baseball season ended, he was back to the mills to earn enough cash to get him through the next summer.
+When baseball season ended, it was back to the mills to earn enough cash to get him through the next summer.

 “Things became terrible and the owners couldn’t pay.
 I was sure of my money through Milwaukee, but we were eating hot dogs and sleeping in buses, so when the big issue developed I made a little speech and I guess they put the blame on me for calling a strike.
 Anyhow, we were known as the ‘Orphans’ for the remainder of the season.
 We had no home grounds and no uniforms.
 We would play in other towns of the league, using the traveling suits of our opponents, with the shirts turned wrong side out.
 Boy, those were the days!”